Frequently Asked Questions

 How do the laboratory rotations work?

 Students complete research rotations before selecting the laboratory where they will complete their PhD.
 Rotations encourage students to broaden their scientific interests, and allow them to select a lab that is an optimal match.
-Students complete a total of three rotations the summer before the M1 year and the summer before M2.
+Students complete a total of three rotations: one the summer before the M1 year and two the summer before M2.